ob3x/RocketCards/README.md

 ## Overview

-RocketCards is a powerful developer tool designed to streamline the creation and management of interactive flashcard applications, combining a FastAPI backend with a dynamic React frontend.
+RocketCards is an application designed to help learn English and manage interactive flashcards, combining a FastAPI backend with a dynamic React frontend.

 ### Why RocketCards?

-This project empowers developers to build scalable and secure flashcard applications effortlessly.
+This project empowers users to build scalable and secure flashcard decks effortlessly.
 The core features include:

 - :rocket: **FastAPI Backend**: Efficient web service development with asynchronous capabilities.
 - :bust_in_silhouette: **User Management**: Secure authentication and user profile management.